The Legal Wife: Theme song

 The theme song Hanggang Kailan Kita Mamahalin? was originally performed by Sharon Cuneta and served as the theme song for the 1996 film Madrasta, which also starred Cuneta alongside Zsa Zsa Padilla and Christopher de Leon.
 The film was produced by Star Cinema.
 It was covered by Angeline Quinto and it was used as the theme song for the TV series.

 Reruns

-Reruns of the show's episodes airs on Jeepney TV.
+Reruns of the show's episodes aired on Jeepney TV from March 14 to June 14, 2016; June 10, 2017 to January 14, 2018; August 12 to October 17, 2019; and July 17, 2021 to March 19, 2022; and from August 11, 2025 (also airs on ALLTV).

-On March 18, 2020, ABS-CBN announced that the show would be rerun beginning March 23, 2020 via the network's Kapamilya Gold afternoon block, taking over the timeslot of Love Thy Woman as part of ABS-CBN's temporary programming changes due to the lockdown caused by the COVID-19 pandemic in the Philippines.
+On March 18, 2020, ABS-CBN announced that the show would be rerun beginning March 23, 2020 via the network's Kapamilya Gold afternoon block, taking over the timeslot of Love Thy Woman, which had finished airing it's pre-taped episodes, as part of ABS-CBN's temporary programming changes due to the enhanced community quarantine caused by the COVID-19 pandemic in the Philippines.
 This rerun was originally supposed to end on May 15, 2020.

 However, it was abruptly cut due to the closure of ABS-CBN's free-to-air stations following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.